Detailed protocol: Preparation and application of pesticides

 When to spray?

-You should spray fungicide and insecticide 4 times per growing season (for very short growing seasons, 3 times is enough).
-Record the dates of the spraying.
-Choose the dayand hourswhen you can spray the pesticides based on the weather forecast that day.
+You should spray fungicide and insecticide and apply the molluscicide at the beginning of the growing season, and then every 4-6 weeks until the end of the growing season.
+The number of applications will be larger in regions with a very long growing season, but this is appropriate given that the consumers are active for longer and that we want to ensure that they are effectively reduced in abundance.
+However, do check the local regulations in your area and make sure you do not apply pesticides more than is allowed.
+Record the dates of the application.
+Choose the day and hours when you can spray the pesticides based on the weather forecast that day.
 It should be dry, sunny and not windy.
 Even a weak wind can result in spill-over to neighbouring plots!
 In several countries there are special online tools for farmers to know when to spray (in Switzerland for example Syngenta offers a tool called Phytometeo), maybe there is something similar in your region?

 Try to only prepare as much pesticide-water solution than you also need to spray and avoid leftovers.
 If you have pesticide leftovers, never add them to rivers or water bodies, as they can harm the environment.